-This section lists the major changes that have been made to the Enterprise COBOL for z/OS product and this manual since IBM COBOL for OS/390 & VM Version 2 Release 2.
-Technical changes are marked in the text by a change bar in the left margin.
+This section lists the major changes that have been made to this document and to the Enterprise COBOL for z/OS product since Enterprise COBOL Version 3.
+Technical changes are marked in the left margin by a vertical bar in the PDF and BookManager[®] versions.

-Changes to this edition of this manual
+Changes to this edition

-This edition contains updates for the new compiler option SQLCCSID.
+This edition contains updates for the new compiler option XMLPARSE.
+It also contains updates for the revised compiler options TEST and MDECK.